-Figure 3 shows the global SAR wind speed PDF of Sentinel-3A for Cycle 022.
-The PDF of the previous cycle is shown for comparison.
-The PDF's of the ECMWF Integrated Forecast System (IFS) model wind speed collocated with Sentinel-3 during the two cycles are also shown.
-It is clear that the PDF of Sentinel-3 wind speed is close to that of the model as well as the other altimeters (not shown).
-However, there are some deviations mainly around the peak of the PDF.
+Figure 3 shows the global SAR wind speed PDF's of Sentinel-3A for Cycle 052-A+10 (Cycle 052-A shifted ahead by 10 days to cover the same period as that of Sentinel-3B Cycle 033-B) and of Sentinel-3B for Cycle 033-B. The PDF of the previous Sentinel-3B cycle is shown for comparison.
+The PDF's of the corresponding ECMWF Integrated Forecast System (IFS) model wind speed collocated with Sentinel-3 during the same cycles are also shown.
+The PDF's of Sentinel-3A and 3B wind speed are close to those of the model (as well as the other altimeters; not shown).
+However, there are few deviations mainly around the peak of the PDF.
+The difference between the PDF's of both altimeters is mainly due to geographical sampling since a common period is utilised.